Andrew Neil: BBC

 At The Sunday Times, he contributed to BBC, both radio and television.
 He commented on the various controversies provoked by the paper while he was editor.
-During the 1990s, Neil fronted political programmes for the BBC, notably Despatch Box on BBC Two.
+During the 1990s, Neil fronted political programmes for the BBC, including Despatch Box on BBC Two.

 Following the revamp of the BBC's political programming in early 2003, Neil presented the live political programmes, This Week on BBC One and Daily Politics on BBC Two.
 The latter ended in 2018 and was replaced by Politics Live, which Neil presented until he left the corporation.

 From 2007 to 2010, he presented the weekly one-on-one political interview programme Straight Talk with Andrew Neil on the BBC News channel.
 He also presented Sunday Politics on BBC One between 2012 and 2017 and occasionally guest presented Newsnight on BBC Two following host Jeremy Paxman's departure in 2014.

-Neil played an important part of the BBC general election night coverage in both 2010 and 2015.
-Neil interviewed various celebrities on the River Thames for the 2010 election and political figures in the studio for the 2015 election.
+During the BBC's general election night coverage in 2010, Neil interviewed various celebrities on the River Thames.
+In the 2015 election, Neil interviewed political figures in the BBC studio.
 He also provided commentary on foreign elections, and with Katty Kay led the BBC's overnight live coverage of the US presidential election in 2016.
 In the run-up to the 2017 general election he interviewed five of the political party leaders on BBC One in The Andrew Neil Interviews.

 Neil earned £200,000 to £249,999 as a BBC presenter in the financial year 2016–17.

 In May 2019, Neil interviewed Ben Shapiro, an American conservative commentator, on Politics Live on BBC Two.
 Shapiro was promoting his new book, The Right Side of History, which discusses Judeo-Christian values and asserts their decline in the United States.
 Shapiro took offence to the questioning, accused Neil of having a left-leaning bias, and said Neil was trying to make a "quick buck... off of the fact that I'm popular and no one has ever heard of you", before Shapiro ended the interview.
 Shapiro later apologised for the incident.